kalyan241994/login/README.md

 # login
-registration and login in django
+ basic registration and login in django